WorldHealthOrganization/smart-ig-starter-kit/README.md

 # WHO SMART Guidelines L3 SOP v1.0.0
 ---
-This is the DRAFT SMART Guidelines L3 SOP
+This is the v1.0.0 release of the SMART Guidelines L3 SOP
 <br> </br>
 ###
 ### Publication